nus-cs2103-AY2122S1/ip/docs/README.md

 # User Guide

-*Please note: Do create a "data" folder, with a "duketest.txt" inside, within the same folder as the jar file.
+*Please note: Within the same folder as the jar file, create a "data" folder, with a "duketest.txt" inside.

 ## Features